Kingdom Capital Network

 "In him you are also being built together for God’s dwelling in the Spirit." - Ephesians 2:22

-92% of KCN businesses said they've gained a deeper understanding and connection of God at work in their business through the program.
-Here's one of their stories.
+94% of KCN businesses reported a deeper understanding and connection to God’s work in their business

 Better Foundation Fitness

-"Partnering with KCN has not only provided essential insight into running a personal training business via our business mentor, but has also provided spiritual support via cohort speakers sharing about how God created work and just how good that is.
+"Partnering with KCN has not only provided essential insight into running a personal training business through meetings with our business mentor, but has also provided spiritual support via cohort speakers sharing how God created work and how good that is.

 - Renee & Derrick

-"27 out of 31 KCN businesses would highly recommend the program to a fellow business owner.
-Our prayer is that, as more business owners refer their fellow entrepreneurs to the program, the light of the Gospel will radiate across Austin through the redemptive work of these small businesses."
+90% of KCN businesses would highly recommend the program to a fellow business owner.
+Our prayer is that, as more business owners refer their fellow entrepreneurs to the program, the light of the Gospel will radiate across Austin through the redemptive work of these small businesses.

 Frozen Panther Daquiris &